 Poor electrical design is another major problem for older buildings.
 Electrical codes and standards have changed and improved over the years, meaning your home or business may not meet the current safety requirements.
 Even if your building was built in the 70s or earlier, there could be some electrical concerns hiding in your walls.
 If you’re not sure, then the best idea is to have an experienced electrical company come out for an inspection and make sure there aren’t any major fire risks.

-If you own a home or business in the Wichita area, call Graf Electric at 316-686-2090 to check for any faulty wiring that could lead to a fire.
+If you own an older home or business in the Wichita area, call Graf Electric at 316-686-2090 to check for any faulty wiring that could lead to a fire.